General SEO

 Finding traffic potential for a keyword in another language with Ahrefs SEO Toolbar.

 If you can make your titles more compelling to the searchers, you can get more clicks even if your rank stays the same.
+This technique is about improving organic traffic by focusing on conversion optimization rather than ranking improvements.

 With this technique, you’re going to see the biggest lift in content that already brings you traffic.
 You can find these pages in the Top Pages report in Ahrefs’ Site Explorer, or Google Search Console click data.